everdark/kedro-on-aws/README.md

 To make sure model versioning from Kedro and SageMaker can be linked together, we use versioned `JSONDataSet` to store ARN of the resulting AWS resources.

+#### Inference Module

+Refer to `./src/iris/inference.py` for details.
+The module has been customized to allow input data in parquet format and also output prediction result in parquet.

 ### Using a custom kedro dataset with Athena query